gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

 In WebGL1 a loop in a shader had to use a constant integer expression.
 WebGL2 removes that limit (in GLSL 300 es)

-## Indexing sampler arrays restiction removed

-In WebGL1 you could only index an array of samplers with constants.
-In WebGL2 that restriction is removed.

 ## Matrix functions in GLSL

 In WebGL1 if needed to get the inverse of a matrix you had to